guillemvidal/website/content/authors/admin/_index.md

     date_start: 2012-01-01
     date_end: 2014-01-01
     summary: |
-      Researcher in the project *WAYS OUT* on individual and collective disengagement from terrorism in Spain :contentReference[oaicite:4]{index=4}.
+      Researcher in the project *WAYS OUT* on individual and collective disengagement from terrorism in Spain.

 # Skills